AlecTroemel/notes/Java_SE.md

 This is a great way to develop because different teams can focus on a specific aspect of the pattern without worrying about the others.
 ### Managed Bean
-Basically a class with some well defined properties.
+A bean is basically a class with some well defined properties. a managed bean is a bean handles by the java SS framework.